-Distance education is defined by the International Distance Education Certification Center (IDECC) as "courses taught where the student and instructor are separated by distance and in some cases time."
-The LMS used to deliver the 2018-2019 USPAP Courses via distance learning presents the material to be learned, provides adequate explanation to ensure that the student understands what is being presented, and requires that the student demonstrate his/her understanding through active participation in the learning process.
+Distance education is defined by the International Distance Education Certification Center (IDECC) as courses taught "when the learner and instructor are separated by distance and sometimes by time."
+The LMS used to deliver the 2020-2021 USPAP Courses via distance learning presents the material to be learned, provides adequate explanation to ensure that the student understands what is being presented, and requires that the student demonstrate his/her understanding through active participation in the learning process.
 The learning process emphasizes two primary characteristics: